 Investigations of attempts to influence unduly any member of the University of Iowa internal IRB(s) or IRB Administrative Support staff focus on the protection of the independence of the IRB members and support staff so that they can function in the role of protecting research participants.
 IRB members and Human Subjects Office staff can report attempts by others to influence them unduly in the following manner.
-When a Human Subjects Office staff member experiences undue influence, s/he should report such an occurrence to the Executive Director of the Human Subjects Office or to the IRB Administrator/Assistant Director.
-These reports of undue influence go to the Associate Vice President for Research: Regulatory Affairs or the Iowa City VHCS Facility Director, as applicable.
-If the staff member feels that undue influence is coming from either the Executive Director of the Human Subjects Office or the IRB Administrator/Assistant Director, s/he reports the occurrence to the Associate Vice President for Research: Regulatory Affairs or the Iowa City VHCS Facility Director, as applicable.
+When a Human Subjects Office staff member experiences undue influence, s/he should report such an occurrence to the Research Compliance Director.
+These reports of undue influence go to the Sr. Assistant Vice President of Research or the Iowa City VAHCS Facility Director, as applicable.
+If the staff member feels that undue influence is coming from either the Research Compliance Director or the IRB Administrator, s/he reports the occurrence to the Sr. Assistant Vice President of Research or the Iowa City VAHCS Facility Director, as applicable.
 If the staff member feels the undue influence is coming from any of the above individuals in the reporting chain, the staff member can report the incident to the University of Iowa Ombudsperson.

 When an IRB member experiences undue influence, s/he should first report the occurrence to the IRB Chair of the IRB of which s/he is a member.
-The IRB Chair can then notify the Executive Director of the Human Subjects Office or the IRB Administrator/Assistant Director.
-The report then goes to the Associate Vice President for Research: Regulatory Affairs or the Iowa City VHCS Facility Director, as applicable..
-If the IRB member feels that the undue influence is coming from the IRB Chair, the Executive Director of the Human Subjects Office, or the IRB Administrator/Assistant Director, the IRB member reports directly to the Associate Vice President for Research: Regulatory Affairs or the Iowa City VHCS Facility Director, as applicable..
+The IRB Chair can then notify the Research Compliance Director .
+The report then goes to the Sr. Assistant Vice President of Research or the Iowa City VAHCS Facility Director, as applicable.
+If the IRB member feels that the undue influence is coming from the IRB Chair, the Research Compliance Director, the IRB member reports directly to the Sr. Assistant Vice President of Research or the Iowa City VAHCS Facility Director, as applicable.
 If the IRB member experiences undue influence from any of the above reporting chain, the IRB member can report the incident to the University of Iowa Ombudsperson.

-Staff will evaluate the allegation and will determine a course of action to take.
+The allegation will be evaluated to determine the next course of action..
 Actions can include additional investigation, internal resolution, or referral to the appropriate dean, the Vice President for Research, the Provost, or the Department of Human Resources.

-1.B Mission
+1.B Institutional Review Board Mission

 As a principal element within the framework of the University of Iowa mission, the conduct of all research relates directly to the overall mission of the University of Iowa.
-In particular, the Human Research Protection Program oversees all such research involving human participants.
+In particular, the Human Research Protection Program (HRPP) oversees all such research involving human participants.

 The mission of the University of Iowa IRBs is to assure adequate protections of the rights and welfare of human subjects research.
 To achieve this, University of Iowa IRBs advise investigators in designing research projects in a manner to minimize potential harm to human subjects, review all planned research involving human subjects prior to initiation of the research, approve research that meets established criteria for protection of human subjects, and monitor approved research to ascertain that human subjects are indeed protected.